 Simple Facts About Blockchain

-- Digital assets (money, music, loyalty points) are distributed across a global ledger
+- Digital currency and assets (money, music, loyalty points) are distributed across a global ledger in real time.

-- Smart contracts are self-executing agreements between companies and people that use the blockchain
+- Smart contracts are automatic agreements between companies and people that use the blockchain.

-- A blockchain removes intermediaries and their costs (an often-cited use case is that consumers can transfer money directly without the need for a bank)
+- A blockchain removes intermediaries and their costs.
+(Often-cited use case is that consumers can transfer money directly without the need for a bank.)

-- It can be permissioned (closed access) or permission-less (open to all).
+- It can be with permission (closed access) or permissionless (open to everyone).